 What is BANT?

-BANT is a marketing qualification approach.
-It lets sales reps determine whether a lead is a good fit based on their Budget, Authority, Needs, and Timeframe.
+BANT is a framework sales reps rely on to find out whether a lead is a good fit based on their Budget, Authority, Needs, and Timeframe (hence the acronym).

 BANT meaning and origin